-New Yorkers love eating outside, whether it’s at one of the city’s best waterfront restaurants, elevated rooftop bars or open-air food flea markets like Brooklyn’s famed Smorgasburg.
+New Yorkers love eating outside, whether it’s at one of the city’s best outdoor brunch spots, elevated rooftop bars or open-air food flea markets like Brooklyn’s famed Smorgasburg.
 A favorite amongst locals and tourists alike, Smorg features nearly 100 vendors selling seriously delicious and graciously cheap snacks.
 This is your handy guide to everything Smorgasburg 2019 has to offer.

 What is Smorgasburg?

-Smorgasburg is an annual food flea market put on by Brooklyn Flea founders Eric Demby and Jonathan Butler featuring up to 100 vendors in various locations in Brooklyn.
+Smorgasburg is an annual food flea market put on by Brooklyn Flea founders Eric Demby and Jonathan Butler featuring up to 100 vendors in various locations in Brooklyn and Manhattan.